 Responding quickly is key to Google Business Profile’ messaging feature.
 Google recommends answering messages within 24 hours.
 Luckily, you can set up automatic replies.
 These custom automated responses can help you welcome your customers with incoming messages and keep your response time up.

 Don’t worry about your personal information – even though the messages can go to your phone, Google won’t share your phone number with potential customers.
 Google’s Allo app allows you to use a different one.

-Did you know that your Google My Business account can give your local SEO strategy a boost?
+Did you know that your Google Business Profile account can give your local SEO strategy a boost?
 While it doesn’t have a direct impact on your search engine rankings, it can indirectly play a part.

 A fully optimized business profile will help you rank at the top of your local pack.
 This can lead to increased website traffic and positive reviews for your business.
 This increase in reviews and traffic tells Google your website is a trusted authority in your industry, which factors into your site’s prominence – a ranking factor in itself.